Lindamood-Bell® Programs

 Multisensory Language-Based programming is necessary in remediating students with weaknesses in reading comprehension, listening comprehension, and oral language competency.

 The way an individual links parts in a speech, a book, a movie, etc., together may fail and leave illogical or irrelevant understandings.
 Weak oral language comprehension is a common symptom and follows the “parts to the whole” concept.
-Sometimes perceived to be poor listeners, these individuals may ask the same questions multiple times without getting the meaning.

 Weak oral language comprehension often presents with an oral language expression weakness in which individuals experience a difficulty organizing their verbalization with fluency and ease.
 They may also be verbal but scattered, relating bits of information out of sequence and may interject unimportant bits of information into their speech.